-- 1. Leases should include a cancellation clause. - 2.
-Leases that require reimbursement for pro rata real estate taxes, building operating expenses, and other expenses such as common area maintenance (CAM) should be avoided when possible. - c.
-Bookkeeping and Accounting Services: This line item should include charges incurred for all outside bookkeeping and accounting services necessary for the operation of the standing trustee's office, including charges for preparation of payroll, payroll taxes, annual reports, and reconciliation of bank accounts. - d.
-Computer Services: This line item should include charges for software, data conversion, related consulting.
+c.
+Bookkeeping and Accounting Services: This line item should include charges incurred for all outside bookkeeping and accounting services necessary for the operation of the standing trustee's office, including charges for preparation of payroll, payroll taxes, annual reports, and reconciliation of bank accounts.

+- d.
+Computer Services: This line item should include charges for software, data conversion and related consulting.
 All computer related training, unless conducted in the standing trustee's office as part of a conversion, should be itemized under non-UST training. - e.
-Audit Services: This line item should include charges incurred for the services of any independent audit firms.
-Each standing trustee will have at least one audit per year. - f.
+Audit Services: This line item should include charges incurred for the services of any independent audit firms. - f.
 Consulting Services: This line item includes charges incurred under contract with individuals for services by attorneys, appraisers, and other professionals.
 Accountants should be itemized under Bookkeeping/Accounting Services.
 Computer related consulting should be itemized under Computer Services.
 Each consultant and area of expertise must be specifically identified in the budget.